CNP Feedback - Organ Music during Lent?

 The only official direction that we as musicians and liturgists have regarding how liturgy is to be celebrated comes from the rubrics contained in official liturgical books ("rubric" coming from the Latin rubrum, referring to the "red" ink in which they were printed).

-Concerning the issue at hand, it speaks about organ music in a much more detailed way than any other document thus far, and certainly indicates how the organ should be treated in general, not just in cathedrals.
+Concerning the issue at hand, it speaks about organ music in a much more detailed way than the previous GIRM, and certainly indicates how the organ should be treated.

-The Ceremonial of Bishops presents in very clear format the effects that the seasons have on the liturgy, e.g. no "Alleluia" during Lent, subdued organ music during Advent.
+The Roman Missal presents in very clear format the effects that the seasons have on the liturgy, e.g. no "Alleluia" during Lent, subdued organ music during Advent.

 About organ music during Lent the document says,

-During Lent the altar is not to be decorated with flowers, and the use of musical instruments is allowed only to support the singing.
+During Lent, it is not permitted to decorate the altar with flowers, and the use of musical instruments is allowed only so as to support the singing.

-The Fourth Sunday of Lent, called Laetare Sunday, solemnities and feasts are exceptions to this rule. (#252)
+Nevertheless, Laetare Sunday (the Fourth Sunday of Lent), Solemnities and Feasts are exceptions to this rule.
+[Lent, rubric #4]

 What this means is, there should be no solo organ music (prelude, offertory, recessional, postlude, etc.) during Lent.